dbrgn/orochi/README.rst

         Toggle autologin on start (off by default).
         WARNING: password will be saved in plain text.
         When toggled off, password and username are deleted from config.
-        To save credentials in config, autologin must be toggled on before login.
     liked_mixes:
         Show liked mixes (You must be logged in).